iotaledger/goshimmer/docs/apis/communication.md

 ## `/messages/payload`
-`SendPayload()` takes a `payload` object of any type (data, value, drng, etc.) as a byte slice, issues a message with the given payload and returns its `messageID`.
+`SendPayload()` takes a `payload` object of any type (data, transaction, drng, etc.) as a byte slice, issues a message with the given payload and returns its `messageID`.
 Note, that the payload must be valid, otherwise an error is returned.

 ### Parameters